ThePalaceProject/library-registry/README.md

 ```

 Pipenv should read in the local `.env` file and supply those database connection strings to the application, which will be run by the Flask development server.

+You can then navigate to http://localhost:5000/admin in the browser.

+### Debugging

+If you are served an error message on the admin home screen, you may need to run `npm install` in the root directory of the library_registry repo.
+If you're running the application locally, you can also try running the same command in the root directory of the registry_admin repo.

+The latter command will only work if the circulation-web and circulation repos are linked using `npm link`.
+To do this, run `npm link` in the registry_admin repo and then `npm link simplified-registry-admin` in the library_registry repo.